Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and

 \subsubsection{Experimental Setups}

-\paragraph{Datasets} We first conduct turn-level evaluation of the target-guided capability on a next-turn target-oriented dataset OTTers~\cite{acl21-otters}, which requires the dialogue system to pro-actively bridge the current conversation topic to approach the target.
-Furthermore, we adopt TGConv~\cite{coling22-topkg} to testify the ability to guide the user to the target topic in multi-turn conversations as the dialogue-level evaluation.
-Detailed descriptions can be found in Appendix~\ref{app:dataset}.
+\paragraph{Datasets.} We first conduct turn-level evaluation of the target-guided capability on a next-turn target-oriented dataset \textbf{OTTers} \cite{acl21-otters}, which requires the dialogue system to proactively bridge the current conversation topic to approach the target.
+Furthermore, we adopt \textbf{TGConv}~\cite{coling22-topkg} to testify the ability to guide the multi-turn conversation to the target topic as the dialogue-level evaluation.
+Details can be found in Appendix~\ref{app:dataset}.

-\paragraph{Evaluation Metrics} Following previous studies~\cite{acl21-otters,coling22-topkg}, we adopt the hits@$k$ ($k\in[1,3]$) for evaluating next topic prediction.
-Three text generation metrics, including BLEU, ROUGE-L, and METEOR scores, are used for the evaluation of response generation on the Otters dataset.
+\paragraph{Automatic Evaluation Metrics.} Following previous studies~\cite{acl21-otters,coling22-topkg}, we adopt the hits@$k$ ($k\in[1,3]$) for evaluating next topic prediction.
+Three text generation metrics, including BLEU, ROUGE-L, and METEOR scores, are used for the evaluation of response generation on the OTTers dataset.

 As for the dialogue-level evaluation on the TGConv dataset, we follow existing studies~\cite{coling22-topkg,acl23-proactive} to simulate multi-turn conversations via self-play~\cite{acl19-tgoc}, where the simulated user is unaware of the target topic.
 Three aspects are evaluated: 1) \textbf{Succ.} is the success rate of generating the target word within 8 turns of conversations; 2) \textbf{Turns} is the average turns of all dialogues that successfully reach the target word; and 3) \textbf{Coh.} is the contextual semantic similarity between the last utterance and the generated response, which is measured by MiniLM~\cite{minilm}.

 \paragraph{Human Evaluation Metrics.} We also conduct the same human evaluation as \citet{coling22-topkg}, including two dialogue-level metrics with the following instructions provided for annotators: \begin{itemize}[leftmargin=*] \item Global-Coherence (G-Coh.): Whether the entire dialogue is logically and topically coherent. \item Effectiveness (Effect.): How efficiently the target is achieved. \end{itemize} A total of 100 dialogues are generated through simulation for each method.
 Three annotators assign ratings to the generated dialogues on a scale of [0, 1, 2], where higher scores indicate better quality.